ChunyuanLI/MNIST_Inception_Score/README.md

 # Inception Score for MNIST

-Training a MNIST classifier, and use it to computing inception score (ICP)
+Train a "perfect" MNIST classifier, and use it to computing inception score (ICP)

-Under our ICP implementation, the testing set of MNIST yields an score
+With our ICP implementation (pre-trained model saved in directory 'model'), the testing set of MNIST yields an score
 <img src="https://latex.codecogs.com/gif.latex?$\bf{9.8793~\pm~0.0614}$" />

-The generated images are saved in a mat file, with a tensor named 'images' of size [10000,784], where 10000 is the number of images, and 784 is the dimension of a flattened MNIST image.
+Note that different pre-trained model may lead to slightly different inception score.

 -----
 ### The Format of Generated Images

+The generated images are saved in a **mat** file, with a tensor named 'images' of **size [10000,784]**, where 10000 is the number of images, and 784 is the dimension of a flattened MNIST image.

 If you have multiple checkout points (each is a mat file) saved in a folder, you may specify the directory as